oxinabox/oxinabox.github.io/_posts/2018-06-01-Julia-Favourite-New-Things.md

 `Ref` argument types ([#6080]).

-`ccall` used to be really magic, [\#18754](https://github.com/JuliaLang/julia/pull/18754), made it less so -- it is still pretty magic though.
+`ccall` used to be really magic.
+While  [\#18754](https://github.com/JuliaLang/julia/pull/18754) made it less so -- it is still pretty magic.
-It looks like a function, but it is not a function at all but an actual part of the language.
+It looks like a function, but it is not a function at all, but an actual part of the language.
-It is still not a function, in both 0.6 and 0.7 it's first parameter needs to be resolve-able at compile time: so
+Notice from example that in both 0.6 and 0.7 it's first parameter needs to be resolve-able at compile time: so

 ```julia